JEWS OF IRAN

 The Jews of Iran is Project Mosaics' debut film series that brings our mission, vision, and approach to teaching Jewish history and culture to life.
 We are collaborating with scholars, poets, memoirists, and artists to tell untold stories of global Jewish diversity, dynamism, vibrancy, and vitality.
 Connect the pieces of Jewish history in your classroom.

-Being An Iranian
+Being Iranian

-"Being an Iranian" features Lior Sternfeld, Associate Professor of History and Jewish Studies at Penn State and author of Between Iran and Zionism: Jewish Histories of Twentieth-Century Iran.
+"Being Iranian" features Lior Sternfeld, Associate Professor of History and Jewish Studies at Penn State and author of Between Iran and Zionism: Jewish Histories of Twentieth-Century Iran.
 Recognizing that dominant narratives of Iran in the 20th and 21st centuries do not always capture the nuances of Jewish experiences, Lior introduces the upward mobility of Jews prior to the 1979 Revolution while describing the way the community continues to exist and adapt to contemporary circumstances many decades after the Revolution.
 Thematic Connections: Middle Eastern demographic diversity, nationalism, revolution, integration, minority experiences, social change, modernity, cultural preservation, global citizenship Historical Connections: Modern Middle Eastern history, modern Iranian history,1979 Iranian Revolution Conversation Starters: - What can we learn about a society by studying the experiences of minority communities?
 What is the value in knowing about the diverse experiences of Jewish people in Iran? - What associations do you have with Iran?
 How does Lior Sternfeld challenge or affirm these associations?
 What makes story-telling powerful?
 What is the power in the stories Lior Sternfeld tells about Jews in Iran? - Why is studying world history relevant for our lives today?
 What can understanding the history of Jews in Iran accomplish for us today?

 Rooted in Tehran